12 Reasons Queen Elizabeth II Will Never Give Up the Throne

 While some royal families have a tradition of monarchs stepping down after he or she reaches a certain age (such as the royal family of the Netherlands), there’s no such tradition in the United Kingdom.
 In fact, abdication has been said to go against informal rules of the monarchy’s set-up.
 Indeed, it was considered a constitutional crisis when Prince Edward VIII abdicated in 1936 to marry Wallis Simpson.

 Queen Elizabeth II promised she’d reign for life

 On her 21st birthday, Queen Elizabeth II promised England she’d be their Queen for life.
 “I declare before you all that my whole life whether it be long or short shall be devoted to your service and the service of our great imperial family to which we all belong,” she said.
-That’s a big promise, but she’s kept to it for going on 67 years now.
-Here are some fascinating facts about the Queen you won’t want to miss.
+That’s a big promise, but she’s kept to it for 69 years now.

 She feels it’s her duty to reign

 Experts on the monarch such as Sarah Bradford, author of Queen Elizabeth II: Her Life in Our Times, confirm the Queen feels that reigning is her life’s mission and duty.
 “She’s never even contemplated abdication,” Bradford told The Week.
 Here are some myths about the royal family that it’s time to stop believing.

 A long time ago, the people might have supported the Queen’s abdicating.
 That was back before Prince Charles and Princess Diana’s marriage imploded for all to see, says The Week.
 “It wasn’t until the end of the 1990s that the Prince’s reputation began to pull out of its nosedive.”
 However, public support of the Queen turning the throne over to the Prince of Wales has not risen significantly.
 Recent surveys show that a full 70 percent of the United Kingdom would prefer the Queen remain in power for as long as she lives.